jchristn/SuperSimpleTcp/README.md

 Notes from previous versions (starting with v1.0.0) will be moved here.

 v1.0.x

+- Retargeted to both .NET Core 2.0 and .NET Framework 4.6.1.
 - ```IsConnected``` property on client
 - Initial version with SSL support